hadipourh/comeback/warp/theoretical-evaluation/README.md

 python3 fbct.py
 ```

-FBCT implements the FBCT framework to compute the probability based on equation 2 in our paper.
+[fbct.py](fbct.py) implements the FBCT framework to compute the probability based on equation 2 in our paper.